Kyoto Overview

 Those interested in pursuing a directed reading with a Stanford faculty member should work closely with their academic advisor and the appropriate Stanford faculty member to develop their project.

-Directed Reading Proposal (PDF) must be submitted to the Bing Overseas Studies Program office at least one month prior to the quarter of intended study.
+A Directed Reading Proposal (PDF) must be submitted to the Bing Overseas Studies Program office at least one month prior to the quarter of intended study.

 Students who are having difficulty planning around sequence courses, particularly those majoring in scientific and technical fields, may be able to fulfill one of these courses through a directed reading.

-Remote Learning / SCPD Courses
+Remote Learning / CGOE Courses

 Course Credit

 The Stanford in Kyoto Program offers courses that provide credit toward Stanford graduation and most classes also count toward an undergraduate major.
 Students must enroll in a minimum of 12 units from the courses offered through the program.
-For a list of all BOSP courses offered in the current academic year and planned for the next, and for information on which courses earn departmental credit or fulfill WAYS Requirements, please refer to the BOSP course database.
+For a list of all BOSP courses offered in the current academic year and planned for the next, and for information on which courses earn departmental credit or fulfill WAYS Requirements, please refer to the BOSP course information site .
 For information on courses scheduled for the current academic year and for enrollment, please refer to Axess.